s-piri/2025s1comp9120-a2/README.md

 Complete the following:

-1. checkLogin (for login)
+1. checkLogin (for login) (Harry)
-2. getCarSalesSummary (for viewing car sales summary)
+2. getCarSalesSummary (for viewing car sales summary) (Harry)
-3. findCarSales (for finding car sales)
+3. findCarSales (for finding car sales) (Pup)
-4. addCarSale (for adding a car sale)
+4. addCarSale (for adding a car sale) (Van)
-5. updateCarSale (for updating a car sale)
+5. updateCarSale (for updating a car sale) (Van)

 ## Constraints

 ### Login Page

 1. Username should be **case insensitive**
+2. No additional Python modules or libraries should be imported.
+3. Note that, for each function, the corresponding action and outcome should be implemented by issuing SQL queries

 ### Summary Page